Engine Control

 sendString(f"%{value1}c%{index1}$hn%{value2}c%{index2}$hn%{value3}c%{index3}$hn")

-We can just calculate the position of the return address using stack_leak - 0x1e0.
-So in this case it will be 0x7fffffffddd8.
+We can just calculate the position of the return address using stack_leak - 0x1e0

 There is one more thing we will need to do before exploiting the challenge and that is analyze the stack of the remote challenge.
 This is because we were initially given source code rather than a compiled binary and since we built the binary ourselves, the stack layouts may be different.